-We are currently in Stage II (Burn Ban in Effect) Burn Restrictions
+We are currently in Stage I (Moderate Burn Restrictions) Burn Restrictions

 1